VCDN-2025/insy7314-poe-part-3-ST10294145/README.md

 ### 3. Security & Authentication
 - **Password Security:** Passwords are hashed and salted using bcrypt.
 - **JWT Authentication:** JSON Web Tokens are used to secure API requests.
-- **Static Employee Accounts:** Employees are preconfigured; registration is not allowed.
+- **Static Employee and User Accounts:** Employees and Users are preconfigured; registration is not allowed.
 - **Input Validation:** All user inputs are whitelisted using regex to prevent injections.
 - **SSL:** All traffic must be served over HTTPS in production.